crypto427/LinkedList/README.md

-A general-purpose linked list data structure utility
+A general-purpose linked list data structure implemented in C